-Long term arrangements can be hard to work out with young children so you may set a time in the future to revise the parenting plan.
+Long term arrangements can be hard to work out with young children, so you may set a time in the future to revise the parenting plan.
 Likewise, if your custody arrangements become too difficult to manage, you may change the parenting plan to suit.

-If you can agree and want your agreement formalised to be made legally binding and enforceable you can apply for a consent order.
+If you can agree and want your agreement formalised to be made legally binding and enforceable, you can apply for a consent order.

-If you have reached an agreement you may want to obtain consent orders to make it legally binding.
+If you have reached an agreement, you may want to obtain consent orders to make it legally binding.

 We can assist you with the process of obtaining parenting consent orders from the court.

-Going to court is more complex as more information is prepared so that a judge can make a decision and a child custody court order.
+Going to court is more complex, as more information is prepared so that a judge can make a decision and a child custody court order.
 This process will involve preparation of statements and financial records.
 A comprehensive case, well-presented, will have the best chance of success in court and give you the best chance of getting your desired outcome.

 Our family lawyers can prepare the application or defend a claim brought against you.
 You may also seek interim orders from the court for your child custody arrangements.

-It can also be where the living arrangements are not suitable for a child.
-Our family lawyer’s will be able to advise you on your options both legally and practically to improve your chances of success in sole custody disputes.
+You might be wondering how to get custody of a child on your own.
+Where there are concerns for the welfare or neglect of a child, a parent may seek sole custody.
+This is often the case where there has been family violence or domestic abuse against a family member, or when the living arrangements are not suitable for a child.
+Our family lawyers will be able to advise you on your options both legally and practically to improve your chances of success in sole custody disputes.

-If there is a family violence order in place you should contact a lawyer to help with legal advice on your options.
+If there is a family violence order in place, you should contact a lawyer to help with legal advice on your options.

 Child custody matters can be difficult for children.
 This is the main reason for breaches of parenting orders.
-If an order is made you should encourage your child and comply with the order.
+If an order is made, you should encourage your child and comply with the order.

 The only other option is to seek an amendment to the court order in place to change who the child lives with.

 We understand the importance and impacts of child custody disputes and work hard for our clients to bring about their desired outcome.
-Through careful consideration and case preparation we have had great success in helping our clients in difficult situations.
+Through careful consideration and case preparation, we have had great success in helping our clients in difficult situations.

 All enquiries are confidential.